Most LinkedIn tools are not worth paying for.

 What it does: Data extraction and workflow automation for LinkedIn.

-Why we like it: Powerful for building targeted lead lists.
+Why we like it: Strong for building targeted lead lists.
 Good for research and competitive analysis.

 Pricing: Starts at $69/month.